Frequently Asked Questions

 Explore Dr. Schubiner's official assessment criteria or take this quiz.

-There are some medical doctors who are trained to diagnose neuroplastic pain.
-However, if 1) you have already visited a medical practitioner and ruled out serious conditions that require urgent intervention, and 2) you have already tried various treatments without success, it is generally safe to try a neural circuit approach.
+I work for Dr. Kennedy, MD who is trained to diagnose neuroplastic pain if you would like to get an official diagnosis.
+However, if 1) you have already visited a medical practitioner and ruled out disease or infection which require urgent intervention, and 2) you have already tried various treatments without success, it is generally safe to try a neuroplastic approach.

 How do I get started?